RANUX/youtube-va-downloader/README.md

 # Youtube VA Downloader

-You can download youtube video or audio by using.
+You can download youtube video or audio by using this app.

 ## Prerequirements
 Install following applications: